MicrosoftDocs/common-data-model-and-service/powerapps/power-apps-data-table-control.md

 **SelectedColor** – The color of text in the selected row

-[**HoverFill**](https://powerapps.microsoft.com/en-us/tutorials/properties-color-border/ "HoverFill") – The background color of the row the mouse is currently pointing at
+[**HoverFill**](https://powerapps.microsoft.com/en-us/tutorials/properties-color-border/ "HoverFill") – The background color of the row that the mouse is currently pointing at

-[**HoverColor**](https://powerapps.microsoft.com/en-us/tutorials/properties-color-border/ "HoverColor") – The color of text in the row the mouse is currently pointing at
+[**HoverColor**](https://powerapps.microsoft.com/en-us/tutorials/properties-color-border/ "HoverColor") – The color of text in the row that the mouse is currently pointing at

 **HeadingFont** – The font of the column headings